ypt/experiment-postgres-concurrency/coordinating_snapshot_reads_with_event_sequences.md

 In your app

-- Now that writes to the relevant partition of your distributed log are blocked, do something to indicate "tthe snapshot was taken here in the message sequence chronology".
+- Now that writes to the relevant partition of your distributed log are blocked, do something to indicate "the snapshot was taken here in the message sequence chronology".
 For example, send a marker message to the relevant distributed log topic.